anniebluu/CS157A-team8/README.md

 ## Project Implementation Section: Procedures to Set Up and Run the System
 This project uses a 3-tier architecture to run; you will need to set up the code on your IDE, download Tomcat to run on your local server, and have MySQLWorkbench to successfully run the project on your system.

 Step 1: To set this project up in your system, first unzip the "Team8_Project.zip" where the source code will be found.
 Alternatively, pull the source code directly from the "CS157A-team8" Github repository.
-The folder titled "CS157A-team8" will be the main project folder.
+The folder titled "Source Code" will be the main project folder.
 Import that to the IDE you are using to view the project; this project was implemented using Eclipse.

 Step 2: After the project is imported, it is important to follow these steps to set up your MySQLWorkbench from https://www.mysql.com/products/workbench/ and also install the MySQL server from https://dev.mysql.com/downloads/mysql/.
 Also install the MySQL connector 9.0 as a jar file from https://dev.mysql.com/downloads/connector/j/?os=26.